CloudSlang/docs/cloudslang_dsl_reference.rst

 Variable names in CloudSlang files cannot contain localized characters.
-They can be named using alphanumeric characters (``a``-``z``, ``A``-``Z`` and ``0``-``9``) and an underscore (``_``), but may not begin with a number. general, CloudSlang variable names must conform to both `Python's naming constraints <https://docs.python.org/2/reference/lexical_analysis.html>`__ as well as `Java's naming constraints <https://docs.oracle.com/javase/tutorial/java/nutsandbolts/variables.html>`__.
+They can be named using alphanumeric characters (``a``-``z``, ``A``-``Z`` and ``0``-``9``) and an underscore (``_``), but may not begin with a number.
+CloudSlang variable names must also conform to both `Python's naming constraints <https://docs.python.org/2/reference/lexical_analysis.html>`__ as well as `Java's naming constraints <https://docs.oracle.com/javase/tutorial/java/nutsandbolts/variables.html>`__.